All-optical production of Bose-Einstein condensates with 2 Hz repetition rate

 The result of the optimization is as follows.
 The initial trapping of atoms is mainly achieved by the $\SI{35}{\micro\metre}$-beam at a power of $\SI{20}{W}$ and a painting stroke of $\SI{1.1}{mm}$.
-Within two steps, the painting stroke is reduced to $0$ to compress the atomic ensemble, and the power is reduced as well.
-While the influence of the $\SI{5}{\micro\metre}$-beam is negligible in the beginning, it becomes more important during the course of the evaporation when the atoms are accumulated in the tight combined potential.
-Its initial painting stroke of $\SI{210}{\micro\metre}$ and maximum power of $\SI{0.5}{W}$ are reduced to $\SI{15.8}{\micro\metre}$ and $\SI{5}{\milli\watt}$ at the end of the evaporation.
-In total, the evaporation takes $\SI{240}{ms}$ and creates a BEC with $6 \times 10^4$ atoms.
+Within two steps, the painting stroke is reduced to $0$ to compress the atomic ensemble and the power is reduced, simultaneously.
+At this stage, the $\SI{5}{\micro\metre}$-beam has a negligible effect.
+However, as evaporation progresses and atoms accumulate in the combined potential, the $\SI{5}{\micro\metre}$-beam becomes more influential.
+Its initial painting stroke of $\SI{210}{\micro\metre}$ and maximum power of $\SI{0.5}{W}$ are reduced to $\SI{0}{\micro\metre}$ and $\SI{1}{\milli\watt}$ at the end of the evaporation.
+After the $\SI{35}{\micro\metre}$-beam's painting stroke reaches $0$, the $\SI{5}{\micro\metre}$-beam dominates the evaporation dynamics.
+Consequently, the $\SI{35}{\micro\metre}$-beam's settings can be varied over a wide range without significantly impacting the atoms (shown in grey in Fig.~\ref{fig:DE} (c)), except during the final stages of evaporation.

-With the obtained ODT parameters, we computed our trap depth and trapping frequencies throughout the evaporation.
+With the obtained ODT parameters, we computed the trap depth and trapping frequencies throughout the evaporation.
 Here, the key to the fast evaporation becomes visible.
 Our setup combines a large initial trapping volume while maintaining a large mean trapping frequency throughout the evaporation.
 This is achieved by painting our tight focus horizontally, but maintaining a tight confinement in vertical direction which allows for a fast rethermalization.